UCL-CCS/EasyVVUQ/docs/source/old/basic_tutorial.rst

 each of the 3 'mu' values sampled.

-Below we go through each section of the workflow, explaining each step and the EasyVVUQ elements used to perform them.
+Below we go through each section of the workflow, explaining each step and the EasyVVUQ elements are used to perform them.

 Section 0: Application Setup
 -----------------------------------